-Study finds anxiety linked to chest pain in childrenNovember 16th, 2012 in Psychology & Psychiatry /
+Study finds anxiety linked to chest pain in childrenNovember 16th, 2012 by April Reese Sorrow in Psychology & Psychiatry /

 (Medical Xpress)—Psychological factors can have as much—or more—impact on pediatric chest pain as physical ones, a University of Georgia study found recently.
 UGA psychologists discovered pediatric patients diagnosed with noncardiac chest pain have higher levels of anxiety and depression than patients diagnosed with innocent heart murmurs–the noise of normal turbulent blood flow in a structurally normal heart.

 The UGA research was done in collaboration with Children's Healthcare of Atlanta and Emory University.